 AVENZA PDF Maps App

 Avenza Maps app is available for Apple and Android devices.
 Easy to use and works well within the walking tracks of the Dandenong Ranges National Park.
 We do suggest walkers have a paper map or offline map to use too.
-The app works via GPS signals and is not dependent on phone data.
+The app works via GPS signals.

-The Maps App has changed a little recently and it is now a slight pain in the proverbial as the process involves having selected maps added to a shopping cart, checking out and registering for a free account with Avenza.
-Having said that, once registered, a number of maps can be downloaded for free.
+The Maps App process involves having the selected maps added to a shopping cart, checking out and registering for a free account with Avenza.
+Having said that, once registered, a number of maps can be downloaded for free. * It costs nothing to use the app and download the maps for the Dandenongs as well as other parks.
+We have Cathedral Ranges and a few others installed.

 - Some walking tracks are not marked on the Maps App or may be under a different name to signage or the maps used in our walk notes.
 The Dandenong Ranges Map is very useful to get your bearings when out on walking tracks in the hills, as long as users are aware there may be slight inconsistencies in track names.